 After beating all before her over hurdles, she then went chasing – with huge success.
 However, things didn’t get off to the perfect start.
 Her run in the Gold Cup trial at Cheltenham ended in failure when she unseated Tony Mullins at the final ditch.

 Mullins subsequently lost the ride to Jonjo O’Neill and the rest as they say, is history.
 Her 1989 Gold Cup bid started with a bad error but she recovered swiftly to dispute the lead with Run And Skip.

 Dawn Run, Run And Skip, Wayward Lad and 1985 winner Forgive And Forget all had chances going into the final stretch.
 And it was Wayward Lad who led them over the final fence.
 But Dawn Run found extra towards the finish to the delight of the packed stands.

 There was a sad end to her career, however.
 She fell at Aintree on her next start at the first fence before winning a match race at Punchestown against 1986 Champion Chase winner Buck House.

-Her final start of the campaign was in the French Champion Hurdle at Auteuil in Paris, where sadly she fell and was killed instantly.
+Her final start of the campaign was in the French Champion Hurdle at Auteuil in Paris, where she fell and sadly died.